sn8k/CashMachiine/user_manual.md

 - The CI pipeline scans Python code with Bandit and frontend dependencies with `npm audit`.
 - Dependency vulnerabilities cause the pipeline to fail, providing automatic alerts.
 - Developers can run `bandit -r .` and `npm run audit` locally before pushing changes.
+- Tests use `# nosec` to bypass false positives and subprocess calls are validated.

 ## Troubleshooting
 - If dependencies are missing, rerun `./setup_env.sh`.